Interpreting services

 What exactly is the difference between interpreting and translating?

-Although the terms ‘interpreter’ and ‘translator’ are commonly used synonymously, there is a big and distinct difference between the two professional titles:
+Although the terms ‘interpreter’ and ‘translator’ are commonly used as synonyms, there is a very significant and clear difference between the titles of these two professions.

-Translators transfer written content from the source into the target language (which should always be their first language).
+Translators transfer written content from a source language to a target language (which should always be their mother tongue).

 This form of interpreting is used at international conferences, trade fairs, meetings or events.
-Positioned in soundproof booths, interpreters use headphones to listen to the presentations of the various speakers and – keeping the time lag to a minimum – interpret them from the foreign language into their first language without losing the thread or omitting a single detail, correctly in content and style, and with enormous constraints in terms of time, too.
+Seated in soundproof booths, interpreters use headphones to listen to the presentations of the various speakers and – keeping the time lag to a minimum – interpret them from the foreign language into their mother tongue without losing the thread or omitting a single detail, accurately in terms of content and style, and with enormous constraints in terms of time, too.
 Simultaneous interpreting is often referred to as the supreme discipline of language services, requiring not only excellent linguistic skills, expertise, concentration and comprehension, but also exceptional cognitive flexibility and creativity.

 Our simultaneous interpreters have mastered their art perfectly, have many years of experience and deserve our highest respect.

-We entrust the organisation of the interpreting booths, microphones, headphones and the associated technology to one of our long-standing partners. eurolanguage’s specialist translation service provides you with a comprehensive package for your event, meaning you need not worry about anything else.
+We entrust the organisation of the interpreting booths, microphones, headphones and the associated technology to one of our long-standing partners.
+Also, eurolanguage’s specialist translation service can provide you with a seamless package for your event, assuring you peace of mind throughout the whole process.
 Since our language experts operate in every corner of the globe and we would like to reserve the right interpreter for you, please remember to speak and plan your interpreting assignments with us in good time.

 Consecutive interpreting is recommended for smaller discussion rounds, conferences, meetings or business lunches with your international business partners.
-Unlike simultaneous interpreting, technical equipment is not required but rather ONLY an extremely competent consecutive interpreter.
+Unlike simultaneous interpreting, technical equipment is not required.
+Instead, ALL YOU NEED is an exceptionally capable consecutive interpreter.

-What exactly does ONLY mean in this context?
+What exactly do we mean by ALL YOU NEED in this context?

-The interpreter listens to the speaker’s presentation, takes written notes, and then relays what she/he has heard in the desired target language of the foreign-speaking audience after a brief pause.
-The speaker makes appropriate pauses to allow the interpreter to transfer what has been said section by section.
-The speaker and the interpreter alternate at coherent points in the presentation, enabling the conversation to flow naturally and a pleasant atmosphere to develop for all participants.
+The interpreter listens to the speaker’s presentation, takes written notes, and then, after a brief pause, relays what they have heard in the desired target language of the foreign-speaking audience.
+The speaker pauses at appropriate intervals to enable the interpreter to communicate what has been said section by section.
+The speaker and the interpreter take it in turn to speak, swapping over at sensible points in the presentation.
+This enables conversation to flow naturally, creating a pleasant atmosphere for all participants.

-Co-operation is important in consecutive interpreting – the speaker and the interpreter becomea team of sorts, in a foreign-language dialogue.
+Co-operation is important in consecutive interpreting – the speaker and the interpreter form a sort of bilingual ‘tag team’.
 In linguistic unison (or more to the point harmony), positive and successful conversations develop between you and your business partners.

-This has certain advantages, of course: The mobility in different premises and costs are lower because the outlay for technology is not necessary.
+This has certain advantages, of course such as mobility throughout different premises and much lower costs because there is no need for technical equipment.

-The disadvantages are that only a maximum of two to three listeners can be attended to and the local conditions must also allow whispered interpreting without acoustic problems.
-For example, when background noises are too loud or there are too many people in a public area, whispered interpreting would be more of a disturbance and unintelligible for participants.
+The disadvantages are that numbers are restricted to a maximum of just two to three listeners, and ambient conditions must be conducive to whispered interpreting, i.e. must not present any acoustic problems.
+In other words, when background noise levels are too high, or where there are too many people in a public area, whispered interpreting would probably become unintelligible for participants, making it ineffective and negating its benefits.

-Consider the following scenario: A business meeting, all foreign-language participants are informed about subject matter and business plans.
+Consider the following scenario: In a business meeting, all foreign-language participants are informed about subject matter and business plans.
 You then assemble to clarify further minutiae and work through the details.
-It is at this point that you should have a competent liaison interpreter at your side, as she/he ensures that all subtleties and nuances are conveyed to the people you are communicating with exactly and accurately in terms of content.
-When it comes to interacting expediently with foreign business partners, this form of linguistic mediation is an indispensable tool for multinational companies.
+It is at this point that you should have a competent liaison interpreter at your side, as they can ensure that full content with all of its subtleties and nuances gets conveyed to the people you wish to communicate with, precisely and accurately.

-eurolanguage, especially Martina Schmid, advises you with no strings attached, i.e. at no cost to you, on which form of interpreting is best for your special occasion, your event, your meeting, your trade fair, your corporate training, etc.
+Martina Schmid, the proprietor of eurolanguage, advises you with no strings attached, i.e. at no cost to you, on which form of interpreting is best for your special occasion, your event, your meeting, your trade fair, your corporate training session etc.

-Watch also this video, in which conference interpreter Barry Slaughter Olsen explains what it’s really like to be a professional interpreter.
+Please also watch this video, in which conference interpreter Barry Slaughter Olsen explains what it’s really like to be a professional interpreter.

 https://www.youtube.com/watch?v=twCpijr_GeQ